 The likelihood of vessels colliding with marine mammals depends on the increase in number, the size and how far/fast the vessel/s is/are travelling.
 The increase in shipping traffic is likely to be small, sporadic in nature and confined to certain times of the year.
-The vessel type proposed on this Scheme is likely to be a standard Research Vessel less than 15 m in length and will operate in sections across the Scheme.
+The vessel type proposed for the Survey Works is likely to be a standard Research Vessel less than 15 m in length and will operate in sections across Survey Works areas.
 It has therefore been assessed that vessel strike is unlikely to occur.